 In a comorbidity study conducted a couple of decades ago, 52% of men and 29% of women struggling with PTSD were found to have alcohol dependence.

 Unfortunately, veterans with PTSD are also in this trend, with statistics indicating that 33% of veterans getting treatment for a substance use disorder also have PTSD.
 The number of smoking veterans with PTSD is almost double.

-While only 1% of males report sexual assault or harassment, females report 20 to 30% cases.
-Female veterans with substance use disorders are more likely to have experienced sexual abuse during childhood, domestic violence, anxiety, depression, military sexual trauma and PTSD.
+While only 1% of males report sexual assault or harassment, females report 20 to 30% of cases.
+Female veterans with substance use disorders are more likely to have experienced sexual abuse during childhood, domestic violence, anxiety, depression, military sexual trauma, and PTSD.
 Additionally, female veterans with substance abuse are at a higher rate of suicide and even death.